Poincaré–Miranda theorem

-The theorem is named after Henri Poincaré, who conjectured it in 1883, and Carlo Miranda, who in 1940 showed that it is equivalent to the Brouwer fixed-point theorem.
+The theorem is named after Henri Poincaré — who conjectured it in 1883 — and Carlo Miranda — who in 1940 showed that it is equivalent to the Brouwer fixed-point theorem.
+It is sometimes called the Miranda theorem or the Bolzano–Poincaré–Miranda theorem.

 Intuitive description

 The picture on the right shows an illustration of the Poincaré–Miranda theorem for n = 2 functions.
 Consider a couple of functions (f,g) whose domain of definition is [-1,1]^{2} (i.e., the unit square).
 The function f is negative on the left boundary and positive on the right boundary (green sides of the square), while the function g is negative on the lower boundary and positive on the upper boundary (red sides of the square).
 When we go from left to right along any path, we must go through a point in which f is 0.
 Therefore, there must be a "wall" separating the left from the right, along which f is 0 (green curve inside the square).
 Similarly, there must be a "wall" separating the top from the bottom, along which g is 0 (red curve inside the square).
 These walls must intersect in a point in which both functions are 0 (blue point inside the square).